openmultiplayer/web/server/README.md

 ### SA-MP Server Query

 SA-MP server queries are done by the `Worker` periodically querying the database for servers that haven't been updated within some time window.
 These servers are then passed to a `Scraper` which uses a `Queryer` to fetch updated information about the servers.
-The `Worker` then updates the database with the new data using a `serverdb.Storer`
+The `Worker` then updates the database with the new data using the `server.Repository`

 ### Documentation